A unified diffuse interface method for the interaction of rigid bodies with elastoplastic solids and multi-phase mixtures: Numerical Approach

+Note that the non-conservative term will also include the non-conservative updates for the material volume fraction and stretch tensor if the full system is used.
+For the reduced case, this system is given by:

 The inhomogeneous system is integrated for time intervals $[t^n,t^{n+1}]$, where the time-step $\Delta t=t^{n+1}-t^n$ is chosen to be a fraction of the global maximum allowable time step required for stability of the hyperbolic update method \cite{CFL}.
-The hyperbolic part is updated first, followed by updating the rigid body field if required.

-\subsubsection{Hyperbolic Update}
+\subsection{Hyperbolic Update}

 Replacing the spatial derivatives with a discretised conservative approximation, the hyperbolic system can be written

 where ${\mathbf{U}}_{ijk}$ represents the vector of conservative variables stored at cell centres, and